Alexandria Virginia

 The Oswald Durant Center in the Upper King Street neighborhood of the Old Town is named after Dr. Oswald Durant, one of the first African American doctors in Alexandria.[102]

-Alexandria has a distributed park system with approximately 950 acres (3.8 km2) spread across 70 major parks and 30 recreation centers, of which Chinquapin is one of the largest.
-Chinquapin offers facilities for swimming, tennis, racquetball, and other sports.
+Alexandria has over 900 acres (3.6 km2) of protected open space with 566 acres of city-owned park land and 10 recreation centers,[107] of which Chinquapin is one of the largest.
+Chinquapin offers facilities for swimming, tennis, racquetball, and other sports.[108]
 The city also organizes several sports leagues throughout the year including volleyball, softball and basketball.

-The city is home to Cameron Run Regional Park which includes a water park with a wave pool and water slides, as well as a miniature golf course and batting cages.
-A portion of the Mount Vernon Trail, a popular bike and jogging path, runs through Old Town near the Potomac River on its way from the Mount Vernon Estate to Roosevelt Island in Washington, DC.
-There is also a largely unbroken line of parks stretching along the Alexandria waterfront from end to end.
+The city is home to Cameron Run Regional Park, operated by NOVA Parks, which includes a water park, a miniature golf course, and batting cages.
+NOVA Parks also operates the Winkler Botanical Preserve in the city's West End.[109]
+A portion of the Mount Vernon Trail, a popular bike and jogging path, runs through Old Town near the Potomac River on its way from the Mount Vernon Estate to Roosevelt Island in Washington, D.C.
+There is also a largely unbroken line of parks stretching along the Alexandria waterfront.

-As an independent city of Virginia (as opposed to an incorporated town within a county), Alexandria derives its governing authority from the Virginia General Assembly.
+As an independent city of Virginia (as opposed to an incorporated town within a county), Alexandria derives its governing authority from the Virginia General Assembly using the Dillon Rule.
 In order to revise the power and structure of the city government, the city must request the General Assembly to amend the charter.
-This is called Dillon Rule.
 The present charter was granted in 1950 and it has been amended in 1968, 1971, 1976, and 1982.

 Alexandria adopted a council-manager form of government by way of referendum in 1921.
 This type of government empowers the elected City Council to pass legislation and appoint the City Manager.
 The City Manager is responsible for overseeing the city's administration.